 Many of the questions customers ask regarding operation of this unit can be answered by following the troubleshooting steps as outlined below.
-Visit our web site at www.boschpro.com for more detailed troubleshooting.
+Visit our web site at www.boschpro.com for more detailed troubleshooting and service bulletins.
 For best results, perform each step before proceeding to the next.
 The suggested solutions may require that the cover be taken off.
 (See Page 6.
 Fig. 3).

-7.2 Burner does not ignite when hot water is turned ON
+7.2 Burner do not ignite when hot water is turned ON